JohnCannon87/RimworldCustomShipStart/README.md

 # GravshipExport

 Allows a custom ship to be defined in XML for the Gravship starting scenario.
-By itself the mod does nothing; it requires another mod to patch the XML to define a new ship.
+Includes a few example ships and allows users to export a ship from within the game and even then export that as a mod to share with others.